dantleech/blog/content/posts/2026/05-06-day-11/index.md

 ![Camera/IMG_20260506_150422_749.jpg](202605051914-alpine2.jpg)
 _Alpine 1_

 The climbing today was all on the road which was surprising.
-I know there are numerous forestry tracks running through the mountains but I also remember climbing insane gradients and that the heat from the V-Brakes frequently melted my inner tube on the descents requiring me to run down the mountain while pushing the deflated bike with one hand (it was a cheap mountain bike that was gifted to me).
+From my time here I know there are numerous forestry tracks running through the mountains but I also remember climbing insane gradients and that the heat from the V-Brakes frequently melted my inner tube on the descents requiring me to run down the mountain while pushing the deflated bike with one hand (it was a cheap mountain bike that was gifted to me).

 ![Camera/IMG_20260506_155203_029.jpg](202605051914-alpin3.jpg)
 _Snow-capped mountains_